-If you’ve played soccer for a team at a good level, there are normally sports agents that have contacts that will open doors for you.
+If you’ve played soccer for a team at a good level, there usually are sports agents with contacts that will open doors for you.

-Agents are a common part of the soccer world and even though they take a commission from your salary, they can help you earn more at contract renewals and sponsorships.
+Agents are a standard part of the soccer world, and even though they take a commission from your salary, they can help you earn more at contract renewals and sponsorships.

-Get more than one recorded game of you playing, so they can see what skills you’ve got.
-Plus, a full game is better than clips.
+Get more than one recorded game of you playing, so they can see your skills.
+Plus, a complete game is better than clips.
 An awesome edited video of you playing soccer on YouTube can get your name out there!

 Move To Europe

-If you’re over 18 and want to make it as a professional player in Europe, but you don’t have any connections, you can take a long summer vacation and go to the try-out.
+If you’re over 18 and want to make it as a professional player in Europe, but you don’t have any connections, you can take an extended summer vacation and go to the try-out.

 Do your homework before you go.
 Find out which country you’d like to go to – have a top three list and start at your preferred choice.

 Get in touch with the teams a few months before you are looking to travel to see if you can try out with them.
-Do this with a few teams, because it could be a day or weeks before you hear from them – plus not every player is a fit for a team.
+Do this with a few teams because it could be a day or weeks before you hear from them – plus, not every player is fit for a team.

 Back to the initial point, if you’re committed, you’ll make it.
-That dedication and determination will drive you to become a pro player in Europe.
+That dedication and determination will make you a pro player in Europe.